Kuingsmile/PicList/currentVersion_en.md

 - Updated the available regions for Alibaba Cloud OSS, Tencent Cloud COS, and Qiniu Cloud, removing deprecated regions and adding new ones.
 - Added settings for maximum upload concurrency and upload interval for the Upload API service to prevent excessive concurrent uploads that could put too much pressure on the server or lead to access restrictions by image bed providers.
 - The cloud page's SM.MS has migrated to the S.EE platform.
+- The cloud page WebDAV platform now prioritizes using the current image bed configuration's endpoint as the link address when opening the official website.
 - Optimized the logic for obtaining local file extensions, improving compatibility with special file names.
 - Updated the clipboard image acquisition script for Linux.
 - Now supports monitoring system clipboard changes when copying files.